klaviyo/klaviyo-android-sdk/.github/CONTRIBUTING.md

-# Welcome to Klaviyo SDK contributing guide
+# Welcome to Klaviyo Android SDK contributing guide

-Thank you for considering contributing to the Klaviyo SDK!
+Thank you for considering contributing to the Klaviyo Android SDK!

 In this guide you will get an overview of the contribution workflow from engaging in discussion to opening an issue, creating a PR, reviewing, and merging the PR.